 The New Coke incident reminds us that sometimes, if it ain’t broke, don’t fix it.

-In the end, Coca-Cola learned the hard way that their classic formula was more than just a drink; it was a part of their customers’ lives.
-This experience is a reminder for all brands to listen closely to their audience and respect their preferences.
+In the end, Coca-Cola learned the hard way that its classic formula was more than just a drink; it was a part of its customers’ lives.
+This experience reminds all brands to listen closely to their audience and respect their preferences.

 3. Colgate Frozen Dinner

-In 1982, Colgate made a surprising move by launching a line of frozen dinners called "Kitchen Entrees."
+In 1982, Colgate made a surprising move by launching a line of frozen dinners called “Kitchen Entrees.”
 This was a big mistake!
-They thought that after enjoying a tasty meal, people would want to brush their teeth with Colgate toothpaste.
+They thought people would want to brush their teeth with Colgate toothpaste after enjoying a tasty meal.
 However, the idea of mixing toothpaste with food just didn’t sit well with consumers.

 Here are a few reasons why this marketing fail happened:

-• Lack of Focus: Instead of sticking to what they do best, Colgate tried to branch out into a completely different market.
+- Lack of Focus: Instead of sticking to what it does best, Colgate tried to enter a completely different market.

 This case teaches us that sometimes, sticking to your core product is the best strategy.

 In the end, Colgate learned a valuable lesson about brand identity and customer expectations.
-They quickly pulled the product from the shelves, realizing that not every idea is a good one, especially when it comes to food and dental care!
+They quickly pulled the product from the shelves, realizing that not every idea is good, especially regarding food and dental care!

 4. Sony Black & White Ad